Tennessee Technological University

 Chemical Engineering

 Chemical Engineering had 34 graduates at $60,300 year-one and $91,580 year-four.
 Debt-to-earnings of 0.224 (ROI grade A).
-Median debt of $13,500 is the lowest of any engineering program in this batch of schools.
+Median debt of $13,500 is the lowest of any engineering program in our dataset of schools.
 Tennessee's chemical manufacturing and energy industries provide strong placement for ChE graduates.
 The A grade is well-deserved.

 Mechanical Engineering